toolleeo/cli-apps/README.md

 * [gh-f](https://github.com/gennaro-tedesco/gh-f) - The ultimate, compact and snappy fzf extension for gh cli.
 * [gh-s](https://github.com/gennaro-tedesco/gh-s) - Search github repositories interactively.
 * [gh-stars](https://github.com/aymanbagabas/gh-stars) - A GitHub CLI extension to show repository stargazers.
-* [git](https://git-scm.com/) - The winner across all the existing file versioning tools
+* [git](https://git-scm.com/) - The winner across all the existing file versioning tools, distributed versioning, fully controllable from the command-line, plenty of configuration and usage options, behind a number of related project that leverage git as backend.
 * [Git Auto Sync](https://github.com/GitJournal/git-auto-sync) - Automatically commits changes to a git repository, and always keep that repo up to date.
 * [git commander](https://github.com/golbin/git-commander) - A git tool with an easy interactive terminal interface.
 * [git-all-branches](https://github.com/zacanger/git-all-branches) - Improved visualization of git branches (`git branch -a`).